thabo5653/devops-skills-test/README.md

 * Create an encrypted file called "secret" in the root of this repository that contains the root password of the database (the password must be "thisisadatabasepassword123456789!").
 * Change your Bash script to start the conainer using the root password from the "secret" file.
 * Commit and push your changes.
+#In progress

 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
 Explain which tools you will use as if this was going into a production environment.
+# Create a new pipeline using jenkins (or any other preferred tool)
+# Seeing we already github,first create a docker registry for our image
+# Create a dockerhub repository and point registry to this repo
+# Create a new pipeline in jenkins, and configure it to clone git repo that has Dockerfile
+# Create build stage and test stage
+# Run build or configure a trigger to build job
+# Create a new stage to push image to dockerhub registry
+# The image is now in registry with build versions and can be pulled

 * Commit and push your changes.